confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 Here is the algorithm for selection sort:

-* Search the whole array for the smallest element.
-Swap that element with the element in location 0.
+* Search the whole list for the smallest element.
+Swap that element with the element at location 0.

-* Search the array from location 1 to the end for the smallest element.
-Swap that element with the element in location 1.
+* Search the list from location 1 to the end for the smallest element.
+Swap that element with the element at location 1.

-* Search the array from location 2 to the end for the smallest element.
-Swap that element with the element in location 2.
+* Search the list from location 2 to the end for the smallest element.
+Swap that element with the element at location 2.

-* Continue in this way for all the other locations in the array.
+* Continue in this way for all the other locations in the list.

 To illustrate the principle behind selection sort, we use the following array as an example: